Babies use their hands to explore, learn about and interact with the social and physical world they live in.

 These repeated movements of the hands and fingers are also important for improving your baby's control of their hand and finger movements.

 Observe your baby's exploratory behaviors

-Watch your baby's hand movement when she is lying or sitting with support, without there being any toys within easy reach.
+Watch your baby's hand movement when they are lying or sitting with support, without there being any toys within easy reach.

-- Does changing the texture of the support surface increase her exploration.
-What does she do if you tie a ribbon with a bell on her one wrist or ankle.
+What do they do if you tie a ribbon with a bell on their one wrist or ankle?